drewww/breach/docs/plan.md

    - web builds
    - some sort of basic level to explore
    - pickup? so you can walk over a gun or other item and get a new capability?
+      - not a requirement; we'll just manage this all in the tutorial system
-   - some sort of dialog system?? how do I tell people what is going on?
+   - (needs thinking) some sort of dialog system?? how do I tell people what is going on?
+      - needs a dialog UI thing
+      - needs a way to manage the world into particular state
+      - reseting when something fails
    - I could build o
    - this COULD be where the fancier movement system is intersting to try.
 Can I make a fun "parkour" type course?
+      - this could be a fun intermediate thing to build. it's compact
+   - BROADLY we need to
+   - make the shift-roll instant?

-   NEXT -- propagate the damage collapse into the prediction phase, not just the application phase.
+   DONE -- propagate the damage collapse into the prediction phase, not just the application phase.

 # PREDICTION